dmlloyd/dmlloyd.github.io/_posts/2008-07-28-Proper-resource-management.md

 The problem is basically this.
 Suppose you open one or more resources, and some intermediate operation the middle of the code block fails.
 An exception is thrown, and without proper resource management, none of your files/sockets/database statements end up getting closed.
 This causes the reference to hang around until at least the next GC cycle, which can cause secondary problems like file descriptor exhaustion that are tough to diagnose.

 To solve this problem, you don't need fancy closures or automatic resource management blocks.
-Java has a simple, rock-solid way to completely avoid this issue already built into the language: finally blocks.
+Java has a simple, rock\-solid way to completely avoid this issue already built into the language: finally blocks.
 Proper usage of this mechanism can produce code that is very safe and just as readable and elegant as the more recent "trendy" language proposals.

 Consider this (incorrect) example which reads a couple lines from a file: